 ISF Professional TV Calibration Service

-The term ‘TV calibration’ refers to a professional service during which a television’s picture settings are adjusted in order to improve picture quality.
+The term ‘TV calibration’ refers to a process during which a television’s picture settings are adjusted in order to improve picture quality.
 Many people do not understand why calibration is so important, which is why even retailers often dismiss it as unnecessary when they sell a new television.

-The reality is that without your display being calibrated for optimum picture quality, the ambience and colour of the original production (known as ‘image fidelity’ in the industry) might be lost.
+The reality is that without your display being calibrated for optimum picture quality, the ambience and colour of the original production (known as ‘image fidelity’ in the industry) will be lost.

 More Detail About Why You Should Calibrate